dennisXZX/web-developer-notes/NPM.md

 - Change the version number in `package.json` by running `npm version major|minor|patch`
 - `npm publish` to publish the updated package

-#### Update packages
+#### Update outdated packages

 `npm outdated` to check outdated local packages.
 You can add `-g` flag to check global outdated packages.

 Run `npm update` to update the outdated packages, however, this will only update minor and patch versions.
-You would need to run `npm i packageName` to install the latest package version.
+You would need to run `npm i packageName` to install the latest package.

 #### View registry info of a package